Greenock and Port Glasgow Tramways

 Greenock and Port Glasgow Tram No 31 Ashton 1906

-Conductor, inspector and motorman with newly rebuilt Tramcar No 31 at the Ashton terminus in 1906.
+A conductor, an inspector and a motorman with newly rebuilt Tramcar No 31 at the Ashton terminus in 1906.

 Greenock and Port Glasgow Tramways tram driver

-A blow-up of the above photo showing the motorman (Employee No 49).
+An enlargement of the above photograph showing the motorman (Employee No 49).
 His cap bears the standard issue British Electric Traction Company 'Magnet & Wheel' cap badge.

 Greenock and Port Glasgow Tramways cap badge

-British Electric Traction Company ‘Magnet & Wheel’ cap badge, as issued to staff working the G&PGTCo electric services, from 1901 onwards — brass.
+British Electric Traction Company ‘Magnet & Wheel’ cap badge, as issued to staff working the G&PGTCo's electric services, from 1901 onwards — brass.
 Author's Collection.

 Greenock and Port Glasgow Tramways tram conductor